shailesh74250/kaizen-assignment/README.md

 # Kaizen Assignment
-The Kaizen Assignment application built with React, Typescript and Vite.
-It is frontend application which provides list of users and users details.
+The Kaizen Assignment application is built with React, Typescript, Vite, and SWC.
+It is a frontend application that provides a list of users and user details.

 ## Table of Contents
     1. Overview